XConv: Low-memory stochastic backpropagation for convolutional layers: Experiments

-\paragraph*{CIFAR10 dataset} To conclude our empirical validation of approximate gradient calculations with multi-channel randomized trace estimation, we train a network on the CIFAR10 dataset.
-Compared to the previous examples, this is a more challenging larger realistic training problem.
-To mimic an actual training scenario, memory usage is fixed between the regular gradient, and the approximate gradients obtained by probing independently ("Indep." in blue with $r=32$), multi-channel ("Multi." in green with $r=256$), and multi-channel with orthogonalization ("Multi-Ortho" in red with $r=256$).
-The batchsize for the approximate gradient examples is increased from $B=128$ to $B=256$ to reflect the smaller memory footprint.
+To ensure a fair comparison, we fix the memory usage between the regular gradient, and the approximate gradients obtained by probing independently ("Indep." in green with $r=32$), multi-channel ("Multi." in red with $r=256$), and multi-channel with orthogonalization ("Multi-Ortho" in orange with $r=256$).
+The batch size for the approximate gradient examples is increased from $B=128$ to $B=256$ to reflect the smaller memory footprint.
 Results for the training/testing loss and accuracy are included in Figure~\ref{cifar-sgd}.
 The following observations can be made from these plots.
 First, there is a clear gap between the training/testing loss for the true and approximate gradients.
-This gap is also present in the training/testing albeit it is relatively small.
-However, because of doubling the batchsize the runtime for the training is effectively halved.
+This gap is also present in the training/testing accuracy, albeit relatively small.
+However, doubling the batch size effectively halves the training runtime.

+\paragraph{Facies classification benchmark} Building on the image-classification benchmarks above, we next evaluate XConv on a more demanding dense-prediction task: the seismic Facies Classification Benchmark~\citep{alaudah2019machine}, which assigns a geological-facies label to every pixel of a seismic section.
+The benchmark exhibits strong spatial structure, severe class imbalance, and large input dimensions, making it a challenging setting for convolutional architectures.

+Our objective is to determine whether the memory savings provided by XConv can be obtained without substantially degrading dense-prediction performance.
+Following the protocol used throughout the paper, we fix the memory budget and vary the probing rank $r$.
+Figure~\ref{fig:facies_age_vs_r} reports the average gradient error as a function of $r$, which decreases as the probing rank increases; based on this tradeoff we select $r = 128$ for the downstream evaluation.

+We report Pixel Accuracy (PA), Mean Class Accuracy (MCA), Frequency-Weighted IoU, and Mean IoU.
+Table~\ref{tab:facies_deconv} compares standard convolution and XConv: at $r = 128$, XConv attains a Mean IoU of $0.473$ against $0.538$ for the exact-gradient baseline, with the other metrics following the same trend.
+The residual degradation is consistent with the heightened sensitivity of dense-prediction tasks to gradient approximation discussed in our failure-regime analysis.